raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 The format is a comma-separated list of hexadecimal values with the VID as most significant nibble.
 Spaces are not allowed.
 E.g. `034700a0,a4231234`

-Default: “”
+Default: ""
 Version: 2020-09-03

 ### USB_MSD_DISCOVER_TIMEOUT
 If no USB mass storage devices are found within this timeout then USB-MSD is stopped and the next boot mode is selected

-Default: 20000 (20 seconds)
+Default: `20000` (20 seconds)
 Version: 2020-09-03

 ### USB_MSD_LUN_TIMEOUT
 How long to wait in milliseconds before advancing to the next LUN e.g. a multi-slot SD-CARD reader.
 This is still being tweaked but may help speed up boot if old/slow devices are connected as well as a fast USB-MSD device containing the OS.

-Default: 2000 (2 seconds)
+Default: `2000` (2 seconds)
 Version: 2020-09-03

 ### USB_MSD_PWR_OFF_TIME
 During USB mass storage boot, power to the USB ports is switched off for a short time to ensure the correct operation of USB mass storage devices.
 Most devices work correctly using the default setting: change this only if you have problems booting from a particular device.
 Setting `USB_MSD_PWR_OFF_TIME=0` will prevent power to the USB ports being switched off during USB mass storage boot.

-Minimum: 250
+Minimum: `250`
-Maximum: 5000
+Maximum: `5000`
-Default: 1000 (1 second)
+Default: `1000` (1 second)
 Version: 2020-09-03

 ### XHCI_DEBUG
-This property controls the verbosity of USB debug messages for mass storage boot mode.
+This property is a bit field which controls the verbosity of USB debug messages for mass storage boot mode.
 Enabling all of these messages generates a huge amount of log data which will slow down booting and may even cause boot to fail.
 For verbose logs it's best to use `NETCONSOLE`.

 | Value | Log                                       |
 |-------|-------------------------------------------|